 This information applies to residential tenancies.
-The only way your landlord can evict you is by using a court proceeding for eviction.
-Your landlord cannot legally evict you by changing locks or stopping your utility services, taking your belongings, or by the threat or use of force.
+The only way a landlord can evict a tenant is by using a court proceeding for eviction.
+A landlord cannot legally evict a tenant by changing locks, stopping utility services, taking a tenant’s belongings, or by threat or the use of force.

-The court proceeding is quite speedy; its main purpose is to determine whether you have the legal right to keep living in the rental when your landlord wants you to move.
+The court proceeding is quite speedy; its main purpose is to determine whether the tenant has the legal right to keep living in the rental when the landlord wants the tenant to move.

-To file an eviction case, your landlord must complete a complaint form, which is available from the court clerk.
-Your landlord must give the clerk a copy of the eviction notice and pay a filing fee.
-If your landlord cannot afford the filing fee, he or she may ask the court to waive or postpone payment of the fee.
+To file an eviction case, the landlord must complete a complaint form, which is available from the court clerk.
+The landlord must give the clerk a copy of the eviction notice and pay a filing fee.
+If the landlord cannot afford the filing fee, he or she may ask the court to waive or postpone payment of the fee.
 Most court clerks have a form for this purpose.

 The purpose of the first appearance is to determine whether you have a legal right to remain in the rental.
-If you do not show up, your landlord should get an order giving him or her possession of the property.
-If your landlord does not show up, the case should be dismissed.
-If both sides show up, the judge will want to know if you intend to move, if you and the landlord have settled the case, or if you want a trial.
-In some counties, the court will ask you and the landlord to work with a court mediator to work out your differences.
-If you request a trial, it will be scheduled no later than 15 days from the date of the first appearance.
+If you the tenant does not show up, the landlord should get an order giving him or her possession of the property.
+If the landlord does not show up, the case should be dismissed.
+If both sides show up, the judge will want to know if the tenant intends to move, if the landlord and tenant have settled the case, or if a trial needs to be held.
+In some counties, the court will ask both parties to work with a court mediator to work out their differences.
+If a trial is needed, it will be scheduled no later than 15 days from the date of the first appearance.

-To contest the case, you must go to the first appearance and file a form from the clerk called an answer.
-This form lists a number of possible reasons you may be able to win the eviction.
-You should check any that apply and list other defenses if necessary.
-When filing an answer, you must pay a filing fee.
-If you cannot afford the filing fee, you can ask the court to waive or postpone payment of the fee.
+To contest the case, a tenant must go to the first appearance and file a form from the clerk called an answer.
+This form lists a number of possible reasons a tenant may be able to win an eviction action.
+The tenant should check any that apply and list other defenses if necessary.
+When filing an answer, a filing fee is also due.
+A tenant who cannot afford the filing fee can ask the court to waive or postpone payment of the fee.

-If you lose the case and you do not move by the date named by the judge, your landlord can get an order directing the sheriff to enforce the court’s judgment.
-The sheriff will post a notice at the rental unit telling you to move within four days.
-If you do not do so, the sheriff will return and remove you from the premises.
+If the tenant loses the case and does not move by the date named by the judge, the landlord can get an order directing the sheriff to enforce the court’s judgment.
+The sheriff will post a notice at the rental unit telling the tenant to move within four days.
+If the tenant does not do so, the sheriff will return and remove the tenant from the premises.